EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Introduction

-Our results on the widely-used datasets (e.g., MS COCO~\cite{10.1007/978-3-319-10602-1_48}, LAION~\cite{NEURIPS2022_a1859deb}, and Flickr~\cite{young2014image}) under state-of-the-art text-to-image generation model (e.g., Stable Diffusion~\cite{Rombach_2022_CVPR}) show that \sys is more effective in both image similarity and prompt quality than existing methods.
+Our results on the widely-used datasets (e.g., MS COCO~\cite{10.1007/978-3-319-10602-1_48}, LAION~\cite{NEURIPS2022_a1859deb}, Flickr~\cite{young2014image} and DiffusionDB~\cite{wang2023diffusiondb}) under state-of-the-art text-to-image generation models (e.g., Stable Diffusion~\cite{Rombach_2022_CVPR}) show that \sys is more effective in both image similarity and prompt quality than existing methods.
 Our contributions are summarized as follows: \begin{itemize} \item We introduce a novel technique called \sys for inverting prompts in text-to-image diffusion models.
-Unlike existing methods that use discrete optimization with projection on vocabulary, \sys improves optimization effectiveness and efficiency through proper initialization and reverse-engineering in a continuous latent space. \item The EDITOR employs a novel three-step pipeline including initialization, revere-engineering and embedding inversion.
-This framwork surpasses existing prompt inversion methods like PEZ~\cite{10.5555/3666122.3668341} and PH2P~\cite{ph2p2024cvpr} in prompt interpretability and outperforms image captioning models in image similarity.
+Unlike existing methods that rely on discrete optimization with token embedding projection onto the vocabulary, which disrupts semantic continuity and causes severe embedding discrepancy, \sys improves optimization effectiveness and efficiency through contextual embedding optimization in a continuous latent space. \item \sys employs a novel three-step prompt inversion pipeline including initialization, reverse-engineering and embedding inversion.
+This framework surpasses existing prompt inversion methods in image similarity, text alignment, and interpretability across four standard datasets.
+In addition, \sys outperforms advanced image captioning models and vision language models in image similarity.